asidelnik/support-israel/readme.md

 # Stand with Israel
-A website for creating cover & profile pictures for supporting Israel on Facebook.
+A website for creating cover & profile pictures to support Israel on Facebook.